 - Additional information can be found on the Individual Course Studies Petition

 Field Studies are individual programs of study with specific academic objectives carried out under the direction of a faculty member and a willing sponsor at the field site, and using resources not normally available on campus.
 Credit is based on the presentation of evidence of achieving the objectives by submitting a written and oral presentation.
 This field study may not normally be repeated for credit.
-If you have further questions, stop by the Undergraduate Advising Office or consult with your faculty advisor to discuss individual circumstances.
+If you have further questions, stop by the Undergraduate Advising Office or consult with your faculty adviser to discuss individual circumstances.

 The Baskin School of Engineering does not provide placements in internships.
 Check with faculty or the Career Center for possible opportunities in your area of interest.